This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- You cannot make it to your next meeting with your caregiver.
+- You cannot make it to your next appointment.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Learn more about Obsessive Compulsive Disorder (Discharge Care)

 IBM Watson Micromedex